More flexibility for Agencies through NPN Overrides

 Going forward, your agent will always see this plan confirmation page, and it will include a dropdown to choose which NPN to use for the application.
 These override clients will still show up in the writing agent’s client tab.

-How do I use the NPN Override feature to restrict downline agents to using only the Override NPN?
+How do I restrict downline agents to using ONLY the Override NPN(s) that I select?

 How does NPN Overrides work with referrals?